theforeman/smart_proxy_monitoring/README.md

 # icinga2 pki new-ca
 ```

-Afterwards copy the CA certificate to Icinga 2's pki directory (depending on installation
+Afterwards copy the CA certificate to Icinga 2's PKI directory (depending on installation
-source and platform you have to create the pki directory first with write permissions for the
+source and platform you have to create the PKI directory first with write permissions for the
 user Icinga 2 is running with, typically `icinga` or `nagios`):

 ```